MuonMC/muon-mappings/CONTRIBUTING.md

 PRs that do not fit under any of these categories but are not "trivial fixes" are merged at the consensus of the Mappings team, using whatever criteria they determine to be appropriate.

-*This is only a summary of QM's PR process and an explanation of QM-specific exceptions to it.
+*This is only a summary of MM's PR process and an explanation of QM-specific exceptions to it.
 For exact definitions and more information, see [RFC 39](https://github.com/QuiltMC/rfcs/blob/master/structure/0039-pr-policy.md).*